16

 1. Coordinate a settlement with the stakeholders (Explore how a future may pan out)

-2. Find the hackers responsible (Stress test a new policy)
+2. Find the hackers responsible (Stress-test a new policy)

 3. Reach the point where you have a working vaccine (Test teamwork under crisis)

-• Who are the characters?
+• Who are they?

 • What is their goal?

-• What stands between the two?
+• What stands between them and that goal?

 • What do they care about?

-Use a 3 Act Plot Structure
+Use a 3-Act Plot Structure

-Use Injects and Complications
+Injects and Complications

 Use Random Tables

-Using the Scenario Generator Engine
+Scenario Generator Engine

 Go deeper